YoussefShapaan/YoussefShapaan/README.md

 ### 🧐 More About Me:

-- 🔭 I’m currently working on improving my **Data Structures & Algorithms**
+- 🔭 I’m currently improving my **Data Structures & Algorithms**
-- 🌱 I’m currently learning **Backend Development**
+- 🌱 Learning more about **Backend Development**
 - 🧩 Strong foundation in **OOP & Problem Solving**
 - 🛡️ Exploring **Cybersecurity Fundamentals**
-- 👨🏻‍💻 Most of my projects are available on [Github](https://github.com/YOUR_USERNAME)
+- 👨🏻‍💻 Most of my projects are available on [Github](https://github.com/YoussefShapaan)
 - 💬 Ask me about C++, Java, Python, or Data Structures
-- 📫 Reach me at: your_email@gmail.com
+- 📫 Reach me at: youssefshapaan063@gmail.com

 <br>